rocket-pool/rocketpool/docs/contracts/groups.rst

 This method also requires a transaction value of 0.05 ETH; this amount is charged to discourage excessive Group registrations.
 Registering a Group creates a new ``RocketGroupContract`` instance, registers it with the network, and emits a ``GroupAdd`` event with an ``ID`` property corresponding to its address.
-The "owner" of the Group is considered to be the address which registered it.
+The *owner* of the Group is considered to be the address which registered it.

 *****************